AwaisAli37405/Sweep_line-based-suffix-prediction/README.md

 ```

 * The trained predictive model will be saved in the output folder along with the parameters and test set.
-* After running the test set on the trained model, results for different sampling apporaches can be found in the same folder
+* After running the test set on the trained model, results for sweep line based approach can be found in the same folder